realworldocaml/book/en/runtime-memory-layout.md

 holds the `bar` field.
 The OCaml compiler translates such an expression into an explicit allocation for the block from OCaml's runtime system: a C library that provides a collection of routines that can be called by running OCaml programs.
-The runtime system manages a *heap*, which a collection of memory regions it obtains from the operating system using *malloc(3)*.
+The runtime system manages a *heap*, which is a collection of memory regions it obtains from the operating system using *malloc(3)*.
 The OCaml runtime uses these memory regions to hold *heap blocks*, which it then fills up in response to allocation requests by the OCaml program.